 Understanding the Queuing System¶

 The queuing system in a high-performance computing (HPC) environment manages and schedules computing tasks.
 Our HPC cluster uses the Slurm Workload Manager as our queuing system.
-This section aims to help you understand how the queuing system works and how to interact effectively.
+This section aims to help you understand how the queuing system works and how to interact with it effectively.

-The Slurm scheduler manages jobs in the queue.
-When you submit a job, it gets placed in the queue.
-The scheduler then assigns resources to the job when they become available, according to the job’s priority and the available resources.
+, it gets placed in the queue.
+The scheduler then assigns the resources you requested (e.g., number of CPUs, memory, and GPUs) to the job when they become available, according to the job’s priority and the available resources.

 Scheduling Policies**¶